terresquall/html-minifier/readme.md

 Unzip the downloaded file into the plugin folder in your blog and activate it in WP-Admin.
 Alternatively, you can just download it directly from WP-Admin and activate it.

 == Changelog ==

+= 2.1.4 =
+*Release Date - 8 May 2018*

+* Restored the previous method of upgrading the database, as the new method doesn't work and the database is not upgrading.

+= 2.1.3 =
+*Release Date - 8 May 2018*

+* Fixed a bug that caused the database to not update when the plugin is updated.

 = 2.1.2 =
 *Release Date - 8 May 2018*